tanyamistry/tanyamistry/README.md

 <h1 align="center">Hi 👋, I'm Tanya Mistry</h1>
-<h3 align="center">I’m a CS grad student at Northeastern University with a love for data analytics, machine learning, and all things tech.
+<h4 align="center">I’m a CS grad student at Northeastern University with a love for data analytics, machine learning, and all things tech.
 I enjoy transforming raw data into powerful insights using tools like Python, Power BI, and Tableau.
-I’m all about building intuitive data visualizations and crafting compelling stories from numbers.
-Check out my projects, where I dive into everything from social media sentiment analysis to customer retention strategies.
-Always learning, always creating! 🚀</h3>
+I’m all about building intuitive data visualizations and crafting compelling stories from numbers! 🚀</h4>

 - 🔭 I’m currently working on **data management and projects for university to apply my skills in real-world scenarios**